mdegat01/addon-promtail/promtail/DOCS.md

 ### Port: `9080/tcp`

-Promtail exposes an HTTP server on this port.
-There's not any obvious section in the documentation describing the API it exposesbut there are a few references.
-I believe it's primary use is in larger scale Kubernetes deployments for things like healthchecks or multiple Promtail instances communicating.
-There is also a special pipeline stage called [metrics][promtail-doc-metrics] which can be used to create metrics exposed directly from promtail via its API.

-Most likely you should just leave this option disabled but if you know what you're doing you can expose this HTTP server on the host.
+Promtail expose an [API][api] on this port.
+This is primarily used for healthchecks by the supervisor watchdog which does not require exposing it on the host.
+Most users should leave this option disabled unless you have an external application doing healthchecks.

+For advanced users creating custom scrape configs the other purpose of this API is to expose metrics created by the [metrics][promtail-doc-metrics] pipeline stage.
+Exposing this port would then allow you to read those metrics from another system on your network.

 ### Option: `log_level`